chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/jsondocument-and-jsonelement.md

 weight: 1
 ---

-# Serializing and Deserializing with JsonDocument
+# serializing and deserializing with jsondocument
-## Parsing into a JsonDocument
+## parsing into a jsondocument
 ```cs
 JsonDocument doc = JsonDocument.Parse(json); // MUST dispose.
 ```
 Once a `JsonDocument` is disposed, all instances of `JsonElement` are also lost.

-## JsonElement
+## jsonelement
 ```cs
 JsonElement root = doc.RootElement;